 Why is Austen Popular?

-Although she worked, as she said, on a "little bit (two Inches wide) of Ivory. . .with so fine a brush," there is something present in Austen's writing that is authentically of genius; something, at its core, that penetrates to the fundamental character of the human heart and soul.
-Austen had a gift for drawing people into the ordinary lives of the people of her time and of the class into which she was born -- and from that, illustrating principles and values that are almost universal across place and time.
-Significantly, most of the writers who were popular in her time and in the decades that followed are now all but ignored.
+Although she worked, as she said, on a "little bit (two Inches wide) of Ivory. . .with so fine a brush," there is something present in Austen's writing that penetrates to the fundamental character of the human heart and soul.
+Austen had a gift for drawing readers into the ordinary lives of the people of her time and of the class into which she was born -- and from that, illustrating principles and values that are almost universal across place and time.
+Significantly, many of the writers who were popular in her time and in the decades that followed are no longer widely read.
 Austen has outlasted them all.

 In popular imagination -- read casual understanding -- Jane Austen wrote romances, or perhaps romantic comedies.
 And her novels are certainly that -- ranking among the most popular love stories in the English language.
 For more educated readers, the received wisdom is that her works should be judged as comedies of manners.
 The latter is a form of narration which satirizes the manners and affectations of a social class, often employing stereotypes to make the point.
 Those familiar with Austen's work can readily find stereotypical characters that conform to the comedy of manners archetype.
 Her satire was delivered with a biting, yet deft comedic touch, that never fails to both amuse and illuminate, even today, two centuries later, because her characters are so universal and the portrayal so appealingly well done.
 Mr. Collins, anyone?